AnDashikKozlov/Thezsia-Revival/README.md

 # ![logo.png](/assets/sprites-override/ui/logo.png)

 # Introduction
+Thezsia, once a developed, living planet, is now nothing more than a sandy, rocky wasteland, its surface obscured by thick clouds of smoke and ash.

+Your small mining colony was once established there, but communication with the planet is extremely difficult.
+After an unknown amount of time, you were sent to the planet for inspection and further research of it's evironemnt.
-This place, although it looks empty and safe, is actually fraught with dangers that you will encounter, good luck with your passage.
+This place, although it looks empty, is actually fraught with danger that you will encounter, good luck with your passage.

-# All original rights to the mod belong to @decract ( displayname aka Thruster aka nyl ) from the Official Mindustry discord)
+# Original version and idea of the mod belongs to @nyledekare (Discrod) from the Official Mindustry server

 # Links
 [![Discord](https://img.shields.io/discord/1301553669925244970?style=for-the-badge&color=ffa875&logo=discord&label=Thezsia%20%7C%20Main%20Outpost)](https://discord.gg/VhqTMUEUmZ)